LorenzoVallisa/Finite-Element-analysis-of-the-Reynolds-lubrication-equation-with-cavitation/README.txt

 Material EXTRA on Lagrangian Augmented (useful for quadratic BC or for stabilizing problems whose egenvectors were very close to each other)

---->Folder Numerical Error
+--->Folder Numerical Error: Convergence test results

-Convergence test results
+--------> SEE REPORT FOR MORE DETAILS